 General Degree Requirements & Procedures

 - Catalog of Graduation: Students shall satisfy the general education requirements in effect upon first enrollment at Missouri State University-West Plains.
 Other special degree requirements in effect at the time the student files a degree program shall be satisfied.
 If a student re-enrolls after an absence of one calendar year or more from Missouri State University-West Plains, requirements in effect in the catalog at the time of readmission must be satisfied.
 Missouri State University-West Plains dual enrollment/dual credit students will follow the catalog that is in effect upon first enrollment after high school graduation.
 Nondegree-seeking students shall satisfy the catalog requirements of the catalog in effect when they become degree-seeking students.
 When students change degree programs (e.g., from the AA in General Studies to the AS in Nursing), they shall satisfy the catalog in effect when the change becomes effective.

 - Credits and Grade Point Average: A candidate for an associate degree is required to make at least a 2.00 grade point average on the degree requirements (excluding electives) and a 2.00 grade point average on all work attempted at Missouri State University-West Plains, as well as a 2.00 grade point average on all college work (Missouri State University-West Plains and transfer combined).

-- Residence: To receive an associate degree from Missouri State University-West Plains, the student must complete at least 15 credits in residence on the West Plains campus, its extended campuses, or via online course offerings through Missouri State-West Plains.
+- Residence: To receive an associate degree from Missouri State University-West Plains, the student must complete at least 15 credits in residence on the West Plains campus, its extended campuses or via online course offerings through Missouri State-West Plains.
 To receive a certificate from Missouri State University-West Plains, the student must complete a number of credit hours in residence on the West Plains campus that compose no less than 25 percent of the total credits required for the certificate or, for certificates requiring less than 24 credit hours, no fewer than six credit hours of Missouri State-West Plains courses.
 Appeals for exemption to this policy should be addressed to the dean of academic affairs.